ianderrington/genai/docs/Understanding/agents/systems.md

     A group of agents discussing their daily affairs and getting periodic environmental updates, like [this paper](https://arxiv.org/pdf/2304.03442.pdf)

 ## Examples
-- [MetaGPT](https://github.com/geekan/MetaGPT) An amazing solution that allows for interacting agents.
+- [MetaGPT](https://github.com/geekan/MetaGPT) An solid partial solution that allows for interacting agents to construct reasonable output based on different persona and tasks.
+Look into the code for this one!

 - [Self-play GPT](https://arxiv.org/pdf/2305.10142.pdf) Uses different LLMs and different roles to provide feedback on how to improve and enable autonomous improvement while game playing.